 TV and radio

-If you love soap operas, be prepared to wait for your fix of TV drama, as most free-to-air English speaking channels are often six-months behind their paying alternatives.
+If you love soap operas, be prepared to wait for your fix of TV drama; most free-to-air English-speaking channels are often six months behind their paying alternatives.
 If you choose a satellite package, however, you will find a much wider and up-to-date variety of English-language programs.
 OSN, for instance, offers very competitive rates with a good range of English-language sports, movies, and series.
 Etisalat and du are the other main market-leaders in English-language cable TV and can install cable in your home.

 Expats can catch up on the latest news and politics with the leading English-language daily newspaper, Khaleej Times.
 And if you are too busy hitting the best beaches in the United Arab Emirates to watch your favorite sports you can always check Sport 360 for the latest online information and follow your team’s result.